ELGHAD/ELGHAD/README.md

 ## 👋 About Me
 - 🎓 Software Engineering Student (EMSI Rabat)
-- 💻 Passionate about **Full-Stack Development**
+- 💻 Passionate about **software engineering and web development**
-- 🌍 Interested in **Cloud, DevOps, and Modern Architectures**
+- 🌍 I'm a passionate and versatile Computer and Network Engineering
 - 🤝 Always open to **collaboration and learning**
-- ⚡ Fun fact: I’m a problem solver who loves turning ideas into clean code
+- ⚡ Fun fact: “ I can code for hours as long as there’s rap in my headphones 🎧 ”

 ---